Health Benefits of Pawanamuktasana and how to do it

 Pavanamuktasana, also known as the wind relieving pose, is a highly beneficial yoga asana that offers a wide range of physical and mental health benefits.
-This versatile pose is particularly effective in addressing digestive issues such as constipation and gas buildup, making it a popular choice among yoga practitioners.
-By gently compressing the abdomen, Pavanamuktasana helps to release trapped gas and promote overall digestive well-being, ultimately contributing to enhanced overall health and vitality.
+This versatile pose is particularly effective in addressing digestive issues, such as constipation and gas buildup, making it a popular choice among yoga practitioners.
+By gently compressing the abdomen, Pavanamuktasana helps release trapped gas and promote overall digestive well-being, ultimately contributing to enhanced overall health and vitality.

 What is Pavanamuktasana?